 Now, I grew up in the 80’s.
 I grew up on the Today Show.
 I vaguely remember seeing a mom featured on the show who had SNAPPED.
 She went on strike, complete with a picket line.
 She had other moms striking too.
 These moms gave up and stopped doing the mom things.
 Hoping.
 Praying that their families would step up.

 I wasn’t about to go on strike.
 My house was already a mess.
 I wasn’t about to let it get worse.
 And, quite frankly, I’m not sure any of them would care if I stopped cooking for them.
 All but the babies know how to boil ramen noodles.

-You want to know the best part?
+Do you want to know the best part?
 Firing the kids is saving me big bucks!
 Those little stinkers were getting paid about $90 a month to not clean my house and fight in my kitchen.
 Now…they get paid nothing and I still make them clean up their rooms.
 It’s a win.
-I get to spend some time alone cleaning the kitchen after dinner. . .and I don’t need to feel guilty when I splurge on a Venti White Mocha.
+I get to spend some time alone cleaning the kitchen after dinner… and I don’t need to feel guilty when I splurge on a Venti White Mocha.
 After all, I earned it.

 So yes, I fired the kids.
 Yes, I’m probably not teaching them the right lesson.
 I may be raising lazy slobs.
-BUT, I am yelling lesss, which is key, and my sink is shiny. . .which in turn makes me calmer.
+BUT, I am yelling less, which is key, and my sink is shiny… which, in turn, akes me calmer.

 My apologies to my future daughter-in-laws.
 When my boys tell you that they did not have to wash dishes or do laundry, they’ll be telling the truth.
 Maybe you’ll have better luck than I did!